hieuvp/learning-python/advanced-tutorials/closures/README.md

 > A **Closure** is a **function object** that remembers values in enclosing scopes
 > even if they are not present in memory.

-It's very important to note that the nested functions can access the variables of the enclosing scope.
-However, at least in Python, they are only readonly.
-However, one can use the `nonlocal` keyword explicitly with these variables in order to modify them.

-For example:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=transmit_to_space.py) -->
 <!-- The below code snippet is automatically added from transmit_to_space.py -->